Disconnectivity and Relative Positions in Simultaneous Embeddings: Disjoint Cycles

 \subsubsection{Computing the CC-Tree in Linear Time}

-In this section we show how to compute the CC-tree $\mathcal T_C$ of a graph $G$ in linear time.
-Obviously, the underlying C-tree can be easily computed in linear time, thus we focus on computing the extended PR-node and cutvertex constraints restricted to the crucial relative positions.
+\todo{Pag 15, line 1 of ``Computing...time'':}The first step of computing the CC-tree $\mathcal T_{\mathcal C}$ of a graph $G$ is to compute the underlying C-tree.
+Obviously, this can be easily done in linear time.
+Thus, the focus of this section lies on computing the extended PR-node and cutvertex constraints restricted to the crucial relative positions.
 To simplify notation we first consider the case where $G$ is biconnected.
 Before we start computing the PR-node constraints we need one more definition.
 For each cycle $C$ there is a set of inner nodes in the SPQR-tree $\mathcal T$ containing $C$ as a cycle.
 We denote the subgraph of $\mathcal T$ induced by these nodes by~$\proj{\mathcal T}{C}$ and call it the \emph{induced subtree} with respect to $C$.
 To justify the term ``subtree'' we prove the following lemma.

-\begin{lemma} Let $G$ be a biconnected planar graph with SPQR-tree $\mathcal T$ containing the disjoint cycles $C_1, \dots, C_k$.
+\begin{lemma} Let $G$ be a biconnected planar graph with SPQR-tree $\mathcal T$ containing the disjoint cycles $\mathcal C = \{C_1, \dots, C_k\}$.
 The induced subtrees $\proj{\mathcal T}{C_1}, \dots, \proj{\mathcal T}{C_k}$ with respect to $C_1, \dots, C_k$ are pairwise edge-disjoint trees. \end{lemma} \begin{proof} We first show that the induced tree with respect to a single cycle is really a tree.
 Afterwards, we show that two disjoint cycles induce edge-disjoint trees, yielding that they have linear size in total.

 Let $C$ be a cycle in $G$ and let $\proj{\mathcal T}{C}$ be its induced tree.
 A Q-node in $\mathcal T$ contains $C$ as a cycle if and only if the corresponding edge is contained in $C$.
 For each pair of these Q-nodes all nodes on the path between them are contained in $\proj{\mathcal T}{C}$, thus the Q-nodes are in the same connected component in the induced subtree.
-Moreover, an internal node in $\mathcal T$ cannot be a leaf in $\proj{\mathcal T}{C}$, implying it contains only one connected component.
+Moreover, an internal node in $\mathcal T$ cannot be a leaf in $\proj{\mathcal T}{C}$, implying that it contains only one connected component.

 Assume there are two cycles $C_i$ and $C_j$ inducing trees $\proj{\mathcal T}{C_i}$ and $\proj{\mathcal T}{C_j}$ that are not edge-disjoint.
 Let $\{\mu, \mu'\}$ be an edge in $\mathcal T$ belonging to both.
 Let further $\kappa_i$ and $\kappa_j$ be the cycles in $\skel(\mu)$ induced by $C_i$ and $C_j$, respectively.
 Since the neighbor $\mu'$ of $\mu$ also contains $C_i$ as a cycle, it corresponds to a virtual edge $\eps$ in $\mu$ that is contained in $\kappa_i$.
 Similarly, $\eps$ is also contained in $\kappa_j$, which is a contradiction since $C_i$ and $C_j$ are disjoint. \end{proof}